Not having access to a flexible scope can have tragic consequences

 The consequences of not having access to a flexible bronchoscope ready can be fatal for the patient.
 Therefore, recommendations based on the NAP4 survey includes.1

 A flexible fiberscope should be immediately available on the ICU to check position of the tracheal/tracheostomy tubes and assist with fibreoptic intubation or percutaneous tracheostomy placement

 Dr. Mark Dunn discusses the need for immediately available bronchoscopes.

 The sterile single-use aScope 3 improves patient safety and workflow as it is always available when needed.

 Costs of bronchoscopy delay

-In an emergency situation, immediate access to bronchoscopes is very important.
-Just a few minutes of delay can have fatal consequences for the patient if it means that the airway cannot be secured.
+In an emergency situation immediate access to bronchoscopes is very important.
+Just a few minutes delay can have fatal consequences for the patient if the airway cannot be secured.

 In the ICU, delay of a bedside bronchoscopy procedure like BAL or secretion management, may eventually lead to prolonged hospital stay.